 • Structured clinical interviewing

-Improving Treatment for Opioid Use Disorder in Urban and Rural Communities of Michigan
+Improving Treatment for Low-Income Populations with Opioid Use Disorder

-Dr. Lister is involved with multiple research studies investigating psychosocial and clincial factors among OUD patients in low-income communities of Michigan.
+Dr. Lister is involved with multiple research studies investigating psychosocial and clincial factors among OUD patients in low-income/working-class income communities of Michigan.
 These studies include patients in treatment at an urban, Detroit-based methadone clinic with an emphasis on minority health, consumers and providers dealing with OUD treatment in rural communities of Michigan, and telemedicine programs aiming to deliver OUD treatment remotely to rural patients.
+Jamey is also part of the State Targeted Response to the Opioid Crisis and State Opioid Response programs in Michigan.

-Dr. Lister conducts and disseminates research findings related to problem and disordered gambling in academic, clinical, and advovacy settings.
-He is a collaborator on a pilot study investigating a new bio-behavioral treatment for people with gambling disorder and serves as a member for the Michigan Association on Problem Gambling and the National Council on Problem Gambling.
+Dr. Lister conducts research related to problem and disordered gambling and provides clinical workshops on gambling to policy and practice audiences.
+He is a collaborator on a pilot study investigating a new bio-behavioral treatment for people with gambling disorder and is examining risk factors for gambling among patients with opioid use disorder.
+Jamey also serves as the Treasurer for the Michigan Association on Problem Gambling, and is a member of the Treatment Track Committee for the National Council on Problem Gambling's annual meeting.

 Office Location5447 Woodward Avenue, Rm 053

-SW 8115 DSM in Clinical Social Work Practice (MSW level)
+SW 8115 DSM in Clinical Social Work Practice (WSU, MSW level)

-SW 9100 Social Statistics and Data Analysis (PhD level)
+SW 9100 Social Statistics and Data Analysis (WSU, PhD level)

-SW 7820 Research Methods in Social Work I (MSW level)
+SW 7820 Research Methods in Social Work I (WSU, MSW level)

-SW 4998 Field Practice in Social Work (BSW level)
+SW 4998 Field Practice in Social Work (WSU, BSW level)

 Grand Challenges Project